hazy/synthpop/README.md

 ### synthpop

-1. Default parameters for the Adult dataset.
+1. Default parameters for the Adult dataset:
 ```
 In [1]: from synthpop import Synthpop